A Game of Thrones

 In April 2015, HarperCollins approached Reason to redesign their app for George R.R.
 Martin’s book series, A Song of Ice and Fire.
 The aim was to get fans of the HBO’s hugely popular Game of Thrones into the books and for HarperCollins to establish a relationship with customers.

 I worked closely with the product manager at HarperCollins, and head of design at Reason, to define what the product would be and what features would address customer motivations and behaviours.

-With over 20 million viewers tuning into watch Game of Thrones, and the end of season 5 on the horizon, there was a immense opportunity to get viewers into the books.
+With 20 million viewers tuning into watch Game of Thrones, and the end of season 5 on the horizon, there was a huge opportunity to get viewers into the books.
 Initial research had proven the biggest barrier to entry was the daunting length of each book, with A Game of Thones, the first of seven books, clocking in at 298,000 words.

 From Kick-off to Prototype in 6 Days

 With a launch date for the app set to coincide with the end of Season 5, timelines were tight and the design process required a lean approach.